Terms conditions of training

 Under 18’s accepted when sailing with parent or guardian.
 All booking forms for under 18’s to be signed by parent or guardian, stating this fact after the signature.

 Any dispute should be brought to the attention of the skipper/instructor and principal at the earliest opportunity to be resolved.
 In the event of a dispute not being settled by mutual agreement, it is agreed that this agreement (contract) shall be governed by the laws of uk and the parties submit to the non-exclusive jurisdiction of the courts of Northern Ireland.
-It is further agreed that all agreements between customers, clients and students and staff of MT Sail u0026amp; power shall be governed by UK Law, even when the dispute occurs outside British territorial waters.
+It is further agreed that all agreements between customers, clients and students and staff of MT Sail shall be governed by UK Law, even when the dispute occurs outside British territorial waters.

 33. Royal Yachting Association

-MT Sail u0026amp; Power is a recognised training centre of the Royal Yachting Association and is subject to regular inspections to ensure quality of training.
+MT Sail and Power is a recognised training centre of the Royal Yachting Association and is subject to regular inspections to ensure quality of training.
 If you have any issues with the training provided, we ask that you first inform the school principal.
 A formal procedure is available to deal with complaints and grievances.